arrow-kt/arrow-website/content/docs/learn/immutable-data/traversal.md

   map { Person.age.modify(it) { age -> age + 1 } }
 ```

-The same code can be rewritten using only optics, by leveraging a traversal for
+The same code can be rewritten using only optics by leveraging a traversal for
 lists.

 ```kotlin